How it works

 The exact questions we ask

-Your audit runs 20–30 real buyer-intent questions, built from a library tuned to your trade and expanded for your town and specialisms.
+Your audit runs 20–30 real buyer-intent questions typically — up to 40 if your trade and location have a lot of specialisms to cover — built from a library tuned to your business and expanded for your town and specialisms.
 They fall into five types, ordered by how close the buyer is to hiring:

 Location + specialism